web-deps/state-manager/docs/api/state-manager.md

   - Description: The initial state of the state manager.
 This is the state to which StateManager.current will be set initially.
 - `states`: (optional)
   - Type: `array`
-  - Description: The list of [StateOption]s.
+  - Description: The list of [StateOption]()s.
 It contains the name of the state, observers, and transitions.
 You need to provide this option if you haven't provided options.contexts.
 - `contexts`: (optional)
   - Type: `object`
   - Description: Contains [states] under different contexts.
 Each property key is the name of the context and the value is an array of [StateOption]s.
 StateManager only uses states that match the context specified.
 You need to provide this option if you haven't provided option.states.
 You need to provide the option options.context if you have provided this option.